Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

-If $\la p,q\ra$ represents a singular point of $Q_p$, then $f_2$ only will only depend on $z_2,z_3, z_4$.
-Since $f_2+f_3$ has a singularity at $(1,0,0,0)$, $g_1$ must be identically zero.
-But then the $z_1$-axis is clearly contained in the singular locus of $X$, and this we excluded.
+Let us verify that the line $\la p,q\ra$ defines a smooth point of $Q_p$.
+Otherwise, $f_2$ would only depend on $z_2,z_3, z_4$.
+But $f_2+f_3$ has a singularity at $(1,0,0,0)$ and so $g_1$ must then be identically zero.
+This implies that the $z_1$-axis is contained in the singular locus of $X$, contrary to our assumption.